Woking F.C.: Promotion to the Conference and FA Trophy success

-At the end of the 1996–97 campaign, having just clinched the FA Trophy for the third time, Geoff Chapple and his coach, Colin Lippiatt, left the club and joined Kingstonian.
-This was the beginning of a less successful period for the club.
-John McGovern and then Brian McDermott were given the position of manager, but neither achieved anything greater than a mid-table finish.
+21st century

 After McDermott, Colin Lippiatt returned but fared little better.
 He was replaced by his former boss as Geoff Chapple too came back to Woking.
 Lippiatt departed in January 2002 and Glenn Cockerill joined as Chapple's assistant.
 This season ended with the club just one place above the relegation places.
 In the meantime very significant events had taken place off the field.
 The downturn in the club's fortunes had led to a financial crisis.
 With the club facing administration or worse, local businessman and long-time fan Chris Ingram bought the club, becoming chairman in February 2002 with an aim of trying to increase the club's income and to secure its long-term financial stability.

 Cockerill took over as manager later that year, and oversaw a relative period of stability for the club, before he was sacked shortly before the end of the 2006–07 season.
 An unimpressive campaign under the management of Frank Gray followed in 2007–08, before a disastrous 2008–09 season which saw three men (Kim Grant, Phil Gilchrist and Graham Baker) take charge of the club, eventually resulted in the club's relegation to the Conference South.
 That summer, a supporters' trust took over the running of the club.
 Woking finished 5th in their first Conference South season, but lost to Bath City in the play-off final.
 The following season saw Woking struggling to challenge for promotion, and Graham Baker was sacked halfway through the campaign for suggesting that the fans were expecting too much of the team.

-Garry Hill era (2011–2017)

 Garry Hill took over as manager and improved the team's form, eventually resulting in another fifth-place finish, only for the club to get knocked out in the play-off semi-finals this time against Farnborough.
 In April 2012, having beaten Maidenhead United 0–1 with Giuseppe Sole scoring for a record breaking ninth game in a row, Woking were promoted to the Conference Premier, winning the Conference South with two games to spare.
 They eventually reached 97 points, beating second placed Dartford by nine points.

-After five seasons in the National League (formerly Conference Premier), Woking acrimoniously parted company with Garry Hill after six-and-a-half years at the helm.
+After five seasons in the National League (formerly Conference Premier), Woking acrimoniously parted company with Hill after six-and-a-half years at the helm.